Skip to main content

 Questioning Treatment Plan Necessity

-Before committing to major treatment, it’s fair to ask why treatment is necessary.
+Before committing to major treatment, it’s reasonable to ask why treatment is being recommended.
 What specific problems are you experiencing?
-What would happen if treatment wasn’t done?
-How will treatment solve those problems?
+What would happen if treatment wasn’t pursued?
+How will treatment address those problems?
 These questions deserve clear answers.
-If the recommendation involves implant denture problems or loose dental implants, understanding the underlying issue is essential.
+If the recommendation involves implant denture problems or loose dental implants, understanding the underlying issues is essential.

-If your current dentist can answer these questions clearly and you understand the necessity, you might not need a second opinion.
-If questions remain unclear, second opinion is appropriate.
-Dr. Marlin’s evaluation will clarify what treatment is truly necessary versus what’s elective or optional, whether involving dental implants or other restoration approaches.
+If your current dentist can answer these questions clearly and you understand the clinical rationale, you may feel confident moving forward.
+If important questions remain, seeking second opinion is appropriate.
+Dr. Marlin’s evaluation will help you understand what treatment is recommended, why it’s being suggested, what treatment might be elective or optional, and what applies to dental implants or other restoration approaches.

 Exploring Alternatives in Treatment Planning